What to Look for When Buying an RV GPS

 Traffic Tracking

-Outside of map accuracy, live traffic tracking might be the next most important feature to consider when getting a portable GPS navigator.
-Because RVs are already tricky enough to navigate without traffic, a product that reroutes your route when traffic gets heavy is a time and lifesaver.
+Aside from map accuracy, live traffic tracking might be the next most important feature to consider when getting a portable GPS navigator.
+Because RVs are already tricky enough to navigate without traffic, a product that re-routes your RV trip when traffic gets heavy is a time and stress saver.

 There is no single option that is unanimously better than the others, though products that aggregate multiple traffic trackers generally provide better information than those that only use one.